Stormwater Management Program - 2022

 Street Circulation and Access Study - 2003

 The Street Circulation and Access Study recommend a street circulation and access plan for the City of Apache Junction in the area bounding Idaho Road, Old West Highway, Goldfield Road, and Apache Trail.
 The report identifies roadway improvements and the costs associated with such improvements.

 FEMA Flood Risk Report - 2016

 FEMA recently identified several Areas of Mitigation Interest within the corporate boundary of Apache Junction.
-FEMA recognizes that Apache Junction may not have the resources of larger surrounding communities, and thus wanted to aid Apache Junction in further defining flood risk potential and in developing a Floodplain Management Plan.
-A Floodplain Management Plan will allow Apache Junction to better understand their flood risk and to make floodplain management decisions that consider all possible mitigation alternatives or the consequences of those alternatives.
+FEMA recognizes that Apache Junction may not have the resources of larger surrounding communities and thus wanted to aid Apache Junction in further defining flood risk potential and in developing a Floodplain Management Plan.
+A Floodplain Management Plan will allow Apache Junction to understand its flood risk better and to make floodplain management decisions that consider all possible mitigation alternatives or the consequences of those alternatives.
 The link below will take you to the “Apache Junction Flood Risk Report” prepared by FEMA.

 USACE Floodplain Delineation Study (Weekes Wash) - 2003

 The purpose of this study was to document the findings of hydrologic and hydraulic investigations of a selected reach of Weekes Wash, including the Palm Wash breakout.
 This study is to be used for planning purposes as a guide to assist the city in formulating floodplain management decisions.